nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-26676](https://jira.nuxeo.com/browse/NXP-26676)

-#### Improved concurrent updates removing elements from lists on MongoDB
+#### Improved Concurrent Updates Removing Elements From Lists on Mongodb

 The way elements are removed from lists on MongoDB is improved during concurrent updates, to prevent any update loss.